tcdi/plrust/doc/src/dynamic-function-calling.md

 (1 row)
 ```

-Now, lets call it from another PL/Rust function using these same argument values.
+Now, call it from another PL/Rust function using these same argument values.
 Which is `'hi'` for the first argument,
 NULL for the second, and using the default value for the third:

 ```sql